Spin-up and mass-gain in hyperbolic encounters of spinning black holes: Setup and Numerical framework

 where $Y^*_{-2,\mathfrak{lm}}(\theta,\phi)$ are the complex conjugates of the spin-weighted spherical harmonics, $Y_{\mathfrak{s,lm}}(\theta,\phi)$, with spin-weight $\mathfrak{s}=-2$.
 The integration in the formula is carried out over a sphere of extraction radius, $\rex$.

 We are particularly interested in \bh{} properties.
-The \verb|AHFinderDirect| thorn outputs the horizon area, $A_{\rm H}$, the irreducible mass, $m_{\rm irr}=\sqrt{A_{\rm H}/16 \pi}$, and the equatorial circumference, $C_{e}$, among other quantities.
-We use them to compute the spin and \bh{} angular momentum,
+The simulation output includes the horizon area, $A_{\rm H}$, the irreducible mass, $m_{\rm irr}=\sqrt{A_{\rm H}/16 \pi}$, and the equatorial circumference, $C_{e}$, of the apparent horizon in the plane perpendicular to the \bh{} spin, among other quantities.
+We use them to compute the spin and \bh{} angular momentum~\cite{Kiuchi:2009jt,Witek:2010qc},

-We compute the \bh{} mass from the equatorial circumference; however, it is physically insightful to recall that it can also be expressed in terms of the previous quantities using the Christodoulou formula~\cite{Christodoulou:1970wf,Gerosa:2022fbk,Kiuchi:2009jt},
+We compute the \bh{} mass from the equatorial circumference of the horizon~\cite{Kiuchi:2009jt}; however, it is physically insightful to recall that it can also be expressed in terms of the previous quantities using the Christodoulou formula~\cite{Christodoulou:1970wf,Kiuchi:2009jt,Gerosa:2022fbk},

 We see that the \bh{} mass, or Christodoulou mass, originates from the sum of the irreducible mass and the \bh{} angular momentum.
 In particular, Eq.~\eqref{eq:mchris_angmom} implies that the \bh{} mass can change when the \bh{} spin changes, even if the irreducible mass remains the same.
 We remark upon this consequence further when discussing how these quantities change as the result of scattering.
-Strictly speaking, Eqs.~\eqref{eq:extract} and~\eqref{eq:mchris} only apply to isolated \bh{s}, but we can use them to study \bh{} binaries so long as the \bh{s} are widely separated, or after their remnant has settled, should the \bh{s} merge.
+Eqs.~\eqref{eq:extract} and~\eqref{eq:mchris} only apply to isolated \bh{s}, but we can use them to study \bh{} binaries so long as the \bh{s} are widely separated, or after their remnant has settled, should the \bh{s} merge.
+In using these formulae to quantify the \bh{} mass and spin, we follow Ref.~\cite{Sperhake:2012me}.
+Other methods for computing the spin exist, such as via a ratio of the apparent horizon's circumferences or quasi-local measures, which give comparable results; see e.g. Refs.~\cite{Anninos:1994pa,Kiuchi:2009jt,Nelson:2019czq}.

 In the simulations, we find that the \bh{s} typically spin up while scattering, and that the increase in spin is largest near the scattering threshold.
 This behavior is due to the re-absorption of energy and orbital angular momentum emitted in \gw{s}.
 In order to understand the role that the orbital angular momentum, $J$, plays in the evolution of the \bh{s'} spins, we compute its values before and after the close encounter in scattering simulations.
 Note that the orbital angular momentum only has a $z$-component due to the symmetries of the system.
 Therefore, we exclusively refer to this component, rather than to the whole vector.
 We compute the initial orbital angular momentum, $J_{\rm i}$, from the initial (linear) momentum,